Passover, the seven-day festival celebrating the Israelites' release and exodus from Egypt, begins this evening at sundown.

 Jews observing the Passover holiday abstain from yeast products, including bread and beer, to commemorate the hasty departure of the Israelites who tradition says had no time to let their bread rise before their hasty departure from Egypt.

 The Passover feast, or Seder, has symbolic foods at the family table.
 Wine, unleavened bread or matzos, and bitter herbs are served to dramatize the Jewish forefathers in Egypt as well as the emancipation from slavery under the leadership of Moses.
-Younger Jewish children are instructed in the history and customs of their people and they must ask at least four specific questions concerning the four promises made by God to the Israelites.

 The Last Supper, the traditional source of the sacrament of communion, was the special Jewish feast meant to initiate the Passover celebration.